Get a free, no obligation personal loan quote with rates as low as 9.99%

 How do I sell my gold in Canada?

-You can sell your physical gold to a bank’s resale center or at a gold dealer.
+You can sell your physical gold to a bank’s resale centre or at a gold dealer.
 To get the best price for your gold, keep a copy of the original receipt when you first bought it and make sure the gold is in excellent condition.
 If you’re selling stocks, ETFs, and futures, you can sell through your brokerage.

 Is it safe to buy gold online?